ShinhwanKang/BeGin/docs/000/tutorial.rst

 - :func:`initTrainingStates`: This function is called only once, when the training procedure begins.
 - :func:`prepareLoader`: This function is called once for each task when generating dataloaders for train/validation/test.
 Given dataset for each task, it should return dataloaders for training, validation, and test.
+- :func:`preparePretrainingLoader`: This function is called once before the main training step, and if users opt for a pretraining phase, it should return the dataloaders needed for pretraining.
 - :func:`processBeforeTraining`: This function is called once for each task, right after the :func:`prepareLoader` event function.
+- :func:`processPretraining`: This function is called once right after the :func:`preparePretrainingLoader` event terminates, and if users opt for a pretraining phase, it should handle the pretraining process.
 - :func:`processTrainIteration`: This function is called for every training iteration.
 When the current batched inputs, model, and optimizer are given, it should perform single training iteration and return the information or outcome during the iteration.
 - :func:`processEvalIteration`: This function is called for every evaluation iteration.
 When the current batched inputs and trained model are given, it should perform single evaluation iteration and return the information or outcome during the iteration.
 - :func:`inference`: This function is called for every inference step in the training procedure.